JohnyVasamsetti/learning-notes/infra/Aws_ReadMe.md

         mistake - migration from fsx to s3 ( datasync over dms )
-        don't know - improve performance of on-premise dynamic app by having cache using cloudfront mistake - multi az ( mq,ec2,database ) don't kmow - use deny over the apply as much as possible ( SCP with a deny rule that denies all but the specific instance types ) mistake - scale middle tier ec2 instances don't know - ec2 when we need it ( capacity reservations(without commitment), zonal reserved instances(with commitment) ) mistake - made ec2 instance available to internet ( use alb with new public subnets )
+        don't know - improve performance of on-premise dynamic app by having cache using cloudfront mistake - multi az ( mq,ec2,database ) don't kmow - use deny over the allow as much as possible ( SCP with a deny rule that denies all but the specific instance types ) mistake - scale middle tier ec2 instances don't know - ec2 when we need it ( capacity reservations(without commitment), zonal reserved instances(with commitment) ) mistake - made ec2 instance available to internet ( use alb with new public subnets )